jesuispy/networking-101-gcp-sheet/README.md

-# The Networking 101 GCP sheet
+# The Networking 101 Google Cloud sheet

 It's easy to get lost in a conversation around networking.
-I hope this referrence sheet can help with that.
+I hope this (v2) reference sheet can help with that.

 This is a quick 101 level reference guide of general networking terms and Google Cloud networking specific services.